tonimelisma/onedrive-client/ARCHITECTURE.md

         *   `watcher.go`: Uses a library like `fsnotify` to watch the local filesystem for changes, triggering the sync engine.
         *   `resolver.go`: A crucial component for handling sync conflicts (e.g., a file modified in both places).
     *   `cmd/sync.go`: A new command to `start`, `stop`, and check the `status` of the sync daemon.

+The `onedrive` package is a self-contained SDK for interacting with the Microsoft Graph API.
+It has no dependencies on the rest of the application.
+It handles API calls, error wrapping, and OAuth2 logic.
+All models specific to the OneDrive API are defined here.

+### Session State Management

+For features that require state to be maintained across multiple command invocations (e.g., resumable file uploads), a session management system is used.

+- **Location**: Session files are stored in `~/.config/onedrive-client/sessions/`.
+- **Mechanism**: When a resumable operation begins, a session file is created.
+This file contains the necessary information to resume the operation (like the `uploadUrl` for a file upload).
+The file is named using a SHA256 hash of the local and remote file paths to ensure uniqueness.
+- **Lifecycle**: The session file is created when the operation starts and deleted upon successful completion.
+If the operation is interrupted, the file remains, and the application will detect and use it to resume the next time the same command is run.

+## UI

+The `ui` package is responsible for all console output.
+It provides functions for displaying tables, progress bars, and formatted success/error messages.
+It also contains the logger implementation that can be passed to the `onedrive` SDK for debug output.